nypeach/garden_journal/PROMPT.md

 ---
 ## 💡 CONTEXT FOR AI ASSISTANT

+### 🚨 CRITICAL: About This PROMPT.md File

+**What this file is:**
+This PROMPT.md file is THE MOST CRITICAL file in this project.
+It serves as the complete handoff document that allows the user (Jodi) to start a new Claude conversation when conversation limits are reached, without having to re-explain the entire project context, architecture, current status, and work-in-progress.
+This file IS the project's continuity mechanism.

+**The frustrating bug that keeps happening:**
+Claude has been inconsistently rendering this file in two different ways when creating or updating it as an artifact:
+1. **CORRECT:** As a code artifact showing raw markdown (what we need for copy/paste)
+2. **INCORRECT:** As a document artifact showing rendered HTML preview (useless for copy/paste)

+This artifact type switching has happened MID-CONVERSATION without any change in user request, and it has been the single most frustrating technical issue in this entire project.
+When the artifact renders as HTML preview instead of raw markdown code, Jodi cannot copy the raw markdown to save the file.

+**EXPLICIT INSTRUCTION - READ CAREFULLY:**
+When creating or updating PROMPT.md, you MUST ALWAYS use a **code artifact** (`application/vnd.ant.code`) with `language="markdown"`, NOT a document artifact (`text/markdown`).

+- If PROMPT.md appears as formatted/styled text with headers, bullets, and styling instead of raw markdown code with visible `#` and `*` characters, you have done it WRONG.
+- If this happens, you must immediately regenerate it as a code artifact.
+- The artifact header should show "Code" not just the filename.
+- Jodi needs to see and copy raw markdown, not a pretty preview.

+This is non-negotiable and must never be violated.

+**Updating the timestamp:**
+When the user requests an update to PROMPT.md, always ask them for the current date and time before generating the updated file.
+Update the **Last Updated:** field at the top of the document with the format: `Day, Month DD, YYYY @ HH:MM AM/PM TZ` (e.g., "Monday, November 17, 2025 @ 5:25 AM EST").
+This ensures the handoff document always reflects when it was last modified.

+---

+### 👤 User & Project Context

 - User is Jodi, tracking a container garden in Miami, Florida
 - Started garden Oct 8, 2025
 - Currently has 18 fence panels numbered 1-18 with gate between 11-12